-1. A student-athlete shall not be eligible for participation if the individual received pay for participation in the sport.
+- A student-athlete shall not be eligible for participation if the individual received pay for participation in the sport.

-2. Student-athletes who have played professionally, including but not limited to Major Junior A hockey (OHL, WHL, QMJHL), shall not be eligible for competition in the MCHC.
+- Student-athletes who have played professionally, including but not limited to Major Junior A hockey (OHL, WHL, QMJHL), shall not be eligible for competition in the MCHC.

 a.
-The student-athlete signed a contract with a professional team, including Major Jr A and equivalent;
+"Played Professionally" is defined as meeting any of the following criteria: The student-athlete signed a contract with a professional team, including Major Jr A and equivalent;

 b.
 The student-athlete received money for playing hockey;

 c.
 The student-athlete was on a roster in a regular season game for a professional team (i.e., any team where players are eligible to be paid), even if no pay or reimbursement for expenses was received by the student-athlete.